 If you have just received your first package of bees, your priority is to feed them enough for them to start building comb.

 If they don’t build comb, they have no incentive to stay.
-To facilitate this, you need to keep the queen imprisoned until they have built a comb.
+To facilitate this, you need to keep the new queen imprisoned until they have built a comb.

 If you allow them to release her as usual, then they can all decide to find a new home.